Has Tom Cruise Flown A Fighter Jet?

 Q: What is a fighter jet?

 A: A fighter jet is a military aircraft designed primarily for air-to-air combat.
-These high-performance jets are capable of incredible speeds and maneuverability.
+These high-speed, maneuverable planes are equipped with advanced weaponry and technology.